Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 as $i\to\infty$. \end{theorem} Here in \eqref{eq:temp15}, the products are taken in the non-pluripolar sense and $\PSH(X,\theta_j)_{>0}$ denotes the subset of $\PSH(X,\theta_j)$ consisting of potentials with positive non-pluripolar masses.
-See also \cref{rmk:slightgene} for a more general result.
 This theorem is of independent interest as well.
-The case $a=n$ is proved in \cite{DDNL18mono}.
+The case $a=n$ is proved in \cite{DDNL18mono} under a slightly different assumption.